 The Benoinie’s Meditation

-When a person thinks that G-d is the energy source for the entire universe; every plant, every animal, every molecule, every cell; everything has been created and continues to be created by G-d, and that all of it is not even like a speck of dust compared to G-d, one will develop a deep love for and attachment to G-d and a fear of separation from G-d.
+When a person thinks that G-d is the energy source for the entire universe; every plant, every animal, every molecule, every cell; everything has been created and continues to be created by G-d, and that all of it is not even like a speck of dust compared to G-d, one will develop a deep love for and attachment to G-d, and a fear of separation from G-d.

 (By the way, there are 248 Mitzvos that we do and 365 Mitzvos that we refrain from doing, keeping Shabbos is a “do” mitzvah and don’t eat pork, is a “refrain from doing” mitzvah.)

 Why Attachment to G-d can only be caused by doing His Commandments

 The reason (love and fear of God) is the prime motivator (to do the Mitzvahs) is because naturally G-d is so far removed and exalted above man that there is nothing that man can do that will move G-d intrinsically.

-(The example for this is given, that a brilliant professor has little in common with a small child incapable of such great and brilliant ideas, however if the professor asks the child to bring him a cup of water and the child does so, there is a great bond that develops, a bond of love through this act of kindness.)
+(The example for this is given, that a brilliant professor has little in common with a small child incapable of such great and brilliant ideas, however if the professor asks the child to bring him a cup of water, and the child does so, there is a great bond that develops, a bond of love through this act of kindness.)

 So by giving G-d joy, we attach ourselves to G-d much like a child who fulfills the wish of his or her parents, creates a closer bond between them.
 Conversely by not doing what G-d wants, like a child deliberately disobeying their parents, a separation is created between their preexisting powerful bonds.

 Awaking Ones Innate love and Respect for G-d

-The second way for a Benoinie to self motivate is to awaken from within, his or her dormant but exceptionally powerful love for G-d inherited from our forefathers Avraham, Yitzchak and Yaakov [Abraham Isaac and Jacob] who were completely devoted to G-d to the extent that they had no separate will at all.
+The second way for a Benoinie to self-motivate is to awaken from within, his or her dormant, but exceptionally powerful love for G-d, inherited from our forefathers Avraham, Yitzchak and Yaakov [Abraham Isaac and Jacob] who were completely devoted to G-d to the extent that they had no separate will at all.

-Now the reason a Jew has such amazing potential of self sacrifice, over being Jewish when challenged, is because the very act of conversion or pretending to convert is so abhorrent and clearly un-Jewish that the Jew immediately realizes that this is contrary to his or her very essence.
+Now the reason a Jew has such amazing potential of self-sacrifice, over being Jewish when challenged, is because the very act of conversion or pretending to convert is so abhorrent and clearly un-Jewish – that the Jew immediately realizes that this is contrary to his or her very essence.

-Our sages teach us that, no Jew commits a sin without a foolish preposition.
+Our sages teach us that no Jew commits a sin without a foolish preposition.

-Remembering that we have a Yetzer Hara whose job it is to get us to sin makes us realize why we come up with such rationalizations e.g. “why a sin isn’t really a sin etc.”
+Remembering that we have a Yetzer Hara whose job it is to get us to sin makes us realize why we come up with such rationalizations, e.g. “why a sin isn’t really a sin etc.”

 Awaking Ones Innate Love and Respect for G-d

-All we need to do prior to committing a sin is to think, “if this was a choice between giving up my life for G-d or sinning in conversion out of faith, I would definitely prefer death than separation to G-d; if this is the case shouldn’t I be clever and realize that all sins cause a separation between man and G-d, and I cannot roll in mud without getting dirty; this being the case ‘I will not be foolish, and if I can give up my life for G-d, I can certainly withhold some little temptation for G-d.’”
+All we need to do prior to committing a sin is to think, “If this was a choice between giving up my life for G-d or sinning in conversion out of faith, I would definitely prefer death than separation to G-d; if this is the case, shouldn’t I be clever and realize that all sins cause a separation between man and G-d! and I cannot roll in mud without getting dirty; this being the case ‘I will not be foolish, and if I can give up my life for G-d, I can certainly withhold some little temptation for G-d!’”

-(Obviously this does not mean that he has never sinned, rather that he is currently in a state where s/he has such love for G-d and such self control as to preclude any possibility of sinning.)
+(Obviously this does not mean that he has never sinned, rather that he is currently in a state where s/he has such love for G-d and such self-control as to preclude any possibility of sinning.)